Who is Shakyamuni Buddha?

 What does Shakyamuni mean?
 Shakyamuni is two words in one.
 Shakya is the phonetic spelling of “Sakya” which is a civilization that existed in Northern India at the time of the Buddha.
 “Shakya” means “the one who is capable”.
 Additionally, the second half of the word is muni which is pali for “to know” and also “monk”.
 Therefore, the basic Shakyamuni meaning is “omniscient one”.

 Furthermore, “Buddha” is the Pali term for “the Enlightened one”.
 As a result, the words “Shakyamuni” and “Buddha” could be considered synonyms.
-Although Shakyamuni Buddha is a better way to refer to him because it is doubtful any of us are on a first name basis with the Buddha.
-But the Shakyamuni meaning is actually much more extensive than this because he was a special kind of Buddha – Sammasambuddha. (see below)
+Nonetheless, the Shakyamuni meaning is actually much more extensive than this because he was a special kind of Buddha – Sammasambuddha.
+Read more below to learn all about the important life of the original Buddha of our time.

 Shakyamuni Statues Depict the “Buddha of our Time”